Digital Options

 Photo by Valiphotos on Pexels.com

-Melancholy is common, and probably even more common these days.
-This meandering affliction has flitted in and out of my life in an erratic flow, mostly hidden away as a secret despair.
-And within those months and even years I felt utterly exhausted and completely incapable of succeeding at any task.
+Melancholy is a common occurrence and perhaps even more common these days.
+This meandering affliction has flitted in and out of my life in an erratic flow, mostly concealed and locked up tight.
+And within those months—and even years, I felt utterly exhausted and completely incapable of succeeding at any task.
 Yet, somehow, I pushed through, numb and only partially engaged.
 Fat with anxiety.
-I was on auto pilot, completely unable to plot a course for my future.
-My lifetime of gaffs and blunders replayed throughout my waking hours on and on like the relentless refrain of an old song stuck in my head.
+I found myself operating on autopilot, completely unable to plot a course for my future.
+My lifetime of gaffes and blunders replayed throughout my waking hours on and on like the relentless refrain of an old song stuck in my head.

 As I grew older, my list of botches grew longer and longer.
-And then, when people confided to me with their own troubles, I oddly found myself automatically adding them to my own litany of unravellings or downfalls to solve.
-A ridiculous notion at best, as though I could fix their problems too.
-Soon, in any conversation I found myself begging in a silent voice, “Please don’t ask anything of me with your expectant eyes and anxious energy for I cannot carry your burden too.”
-And in reality, I’m sure if they knew what I was thinking, they’d have thought I’d lost my ever-loving mind, and would reply, “But I haven’t asked you for a thing.”
-And deep-down, despite my exaggerated sense of responsibility, I would know this to be true.
-As a middle child from a dysfunctional family, I was always trying to make it better for everyone else because that was my job.
+And then, when people confided in me with their own troubles, I oddly found myself automatically adding them to my own litany of unravelings or downfalls to solve.
+At best, this idea seemed absurd, as if I could also resolve their issues?
+Soon, in any conversation, I found myself begging in a silent voice, “Please don’t ask anything of me with your expectant eyes and anxious energy, for I cannot carry your burden too.”
+In reality, I’m confident that if they had known my thoughts, they would have assumed I’d lost my ever-loving mind and would have responded, “But I haven’t asked you for a thing.”
+Deep down, I would know that this is true.
+However, being raised the middle child in a dysfunctional family, I constantly strived to improve things for everyone else.
+I felt it was my job.
 I was forever on guard.
-As soon as I’d enter a room, I would read the emotion gathered there and either try to defuse the bomb before it exploded or run away before it did.
-Unfortunately, by continually focusing on others to maintain a smoother road of life I crushed my ability to define a clear future for myself.
+As soon as I’d enter a room, I’d read the emotion gathered there; if it proved tense, I’d either try to defuse the bomb before it exploded or run away before it did.
+Unfortunately, by constantly focusing on others to maintain a smoother path in life for them, I neglected to plan a clear road for myself.

-Celebratory events with family and friends which were intended to be easy and joyful, were a form of stilted play-acting in an attempt to satisfy the expectations of the group.
-Despite the good-humoured grins and laughter thrown around like money in a casino, my smiles were consistently hollow and my laughter forced; a pittance at the penny slots.
-My feelings were non-existent.
-The space inside my heart reserved for warmth and caring had long ago iced over, and in actual fact, the slow pulsing core of my being felt more desolate than a prairie field in the depths of winter; icy, rigid, and filled with emptiness.
+As time went on, what should have been joyful, celebratory events with family and friends turned empty.
+I acted within the play.
+Despite the good-humoured grins and laughter that were thrown around like money in a casino, my smiles were consistently hollow, and my laughter was forced—a pittance at the penny slots.
+My feelings contracted.
+The space inside my heart reserved for warmth and caring iced over, and in actual fact, the slow pulsing core of my being became more desolate than a prairie field in the depths of winter— icy, rigid, and filled with emptiness.

-So, if you find yourself at the bottom of a dark and despairing hole, please remember…the light of spring will come again.
-The dull lifeless grass will manifest into an iridescent carpet of emerald green under the warmth of the sun, a kaleidoscope of flowers will bloom and the gofers in the burrows will foster little ones.
+So, if you find yourself at the bottom of a dark and despairing hole, please remember… The light of spring will come again.
+The dull, lifeless grass will manifest into an iridescent carpet of emerald green under the warmth of the sun, a kaleidoscope of flowers will bloom, and the gophers in the burrows will foster little ones.
 A better future is here.

-We falter, we fall, we bleed, we lash out and we learn.
+We falter, we fall, we bleed, we lash out, and we learn.
 If we can be strong enough to accept our pain without blaming the world or those around us, we grow.
 Our power lies in the love we give, not in the love we hold in our hearts.
 Our gifts are the love we offer in a smile, in a letter, in a devil’s food cake.
-Human beings are magical creatures because they are capable of overcoming.
-Let us overcome.”
+Humans are magical creatures because they possess the ability to overcome.
+Let us overcome.

 Unearthing Information